kyletower/Lyrics-Analyzer/README.md

 This app will allow you to search for a song by track title (and artist) and identify whether the song is clean or explicit.

+Built with NextJS, ReactJS, and the Genius API.